 Please consult the Automated Import Reference System (AIRS) to learn about the import requirements.

 3.0 About the "Certificate to a Foreign Government (CFG)" issued by the FDA-CFSAN

 The CFIA and the FDA-CFSAN have negotiated 2 specific certificates for food exported to Canada containing meat ingredients of:

 Use the CFSAN online application to obtain these certificates.
 If you have questions, please email the FDA at: CFSANExportCertification@fda.hhs.gov.

-The USDA-FSIS or FDA-CFSAN export certificates replace the CFIA model "importer's attestation" and all CFIA issued "Letters of Exemption".
-These CFIA documents are accepted until October 31, 2020.
+The OMIC or CFG replaces the CFIA model "importer's attestation" and all CFIA issued "Letters of Exemption".
+The "importer attestation" and the "letters of exemption" documents will continue to be accepted until October 31, 2020.

-Use the FDA-CFSAN export certificate to import these products from the United States into Canada:
+Use the CFG to import the following products from the United States into Canada: